Data entry for the OPAL Water Survey is now closed. However, survey resources and identification guides can still be downloaded for free below.

 How to take part

-Step 1 – print the documents below, ideally in colour.
+- Step 1 – Print the documents in English below, or in Welsh, ideally in colour.

 Downloads – what you need to take part